 During my first postdoctoral project in Glasgow, later in Leeds, I looked at the immune response to viruses spread by mosquitoes, what happens in the bite site, and how these viruses are able to spread through the body.

-Currently I am back in Glasgow to look at the immune response and specifically cell migration against several viruses.
+Currently I am back in Glasgow to look at the immune response and specifically cell migration during virus infection.